Nzaba/Nzaba.github.io/content/posts/PageRank.md

 ### 4. Conclusion

 PageRank is a powerful tool that has greatly simplified and democratized the access to information on the web.
 The advent of this algorithm has seen the emergence of a Search Engine Optimization industry which is a discipline focused on organically increasing the reputation of online content to increase visibility and improve rankings on the web.
-However, one of the major challenges this poses to PageRank is that commercial entities may try to artificially game the system to increase the visibility of their content online.
+However, one of the major challenges this poses to PageRank is that commercial entities may try to artificially game the system to increase the visibility of their online content.

 ### 5. References